Reading: Reading for Inference & Implied Meaning (Introduction): B1 Lesson 3: Understanding Basic Figurative Language

 (This compares the student's quietness to the quietness of a mouse.)

-A Metaphor3 also compares two different things, but it does so directly by saying one thing is another thing.
+A metaphor also compares two things, but it says one thing is another thing.
 It does NOT use 'like' or 'as'.

 (This compares the road to a ribbon to show it was long and curvy.)

-(This compares her smile to sunshine to show it is bright and makes people feel happy.)
+(This compares her smile to sunshine to show it is bright and happy.)

-Personification4 gives human qualities, actions, or feelings to non-human things like objects or animals.
+Personification gives human qualities, actions, or feelings to non-human things.

 (A building cannot feel tired; this gives it a human feeling.)

-(The wind cannot actually whisper; this makes the sound seem soft and secret.)
+(The wind cannot whisper; this makes the sound seem soft and secret.)

 1. "The full moon was a bright lamp in the night sky."